 Today visit the lovely Little Wild Goose Pagoda before taking a stroll through the exotic Muslim Quarter.
-This afternoon fly to Beijing.

-Sightseeing at the Little Wild Goose Pagoda includes 1.5 hours walking.
 Please be mindful of your valuables in the Muslim Quarter, due to large crowds.
-Fly from Xian to Beijing (flight duration one hour 50 minutes).
-On arrival, transfer to your hotel for check-in (approximately one hour drive).
+This afternoon fly one hour and 50 minutes to Beijing.
+On arrival, transfer one hour to your hotel for an evening at leisure.

 The Little Wild Goose Pagoda is closed on Tuesday due to maintenance.
 If this day of touring falls on a Tuesday, your touring in Xian will be re-arranged so that the Little Wild Goose Pagoda is visited on an alternative day.